open-mc/server/INDEX.md

 It is recommended that you enable the option to render whitespace characters in your code editor.

 1. Use tabs.
-If I see 2 spaces next to each other to form a tab, I'll hunt you down and blacklist your IP from Github.
+If I see 2+ spaces next to each other to form a tab, I'll hunt you down and report you to the police as a psycopath.
 TABS EXIST FOR A REASON.
 2. Proper, even, but not excessive, spacing.
-3. No `;` semicolons except for single-line statements
+3. No `;` semicolons except when strictly necessary
 4. If your single-line statements wrap around or go past the edge of the screen, they're too long.
-Ideally they should have a gap to the edge and be no more than ~120 cols.
+Ideally they should have a gap to the edge and be no more than ~100 cols.
 5. Please use single-line if and while syntax when you deem it appropriate
 6. useCamelCase, it's pretty ;)
 	- Exception: names that appear in-game, such as block namespace IDs (e.g grass_block)
 7. `var` is completely BANNED.
 Also, do not use old ES5 method for declaring classes.
 Use the ES6 `class` syntax
+8. Prefer concise over precise names
 ```js
 //DO NOT DO:
 //Space indentation